5 Stars From Last Night’s #RAW

 This was one of the best Raw matches Reigns has had since becoming a singles star, and he’s starting to find his groove again in the ring.
 I think he’s the favorite to win MITB this Sunday, and while there are no such things as ‘must win’ matches in scripted wrestling, Reigns does need a big win.
 It would also be poetic justice to get the same briefcase that robbed him of his WrestleMania moment just over two months ago.
 Reigns and Ambrose have been a little too chummy lately, and it has to eat away at Reigns that Ambrose is getting all these opportunities while he’s still trying to earn his way back to the top.
 I don’t know if a heel turn is the right move at this time, especially with an impending Brock Lesnar return, but things are looking up again for the handsome prince.

-Posted on June 9, 2015, in Uncategorized and tagged dean ambrose, john cena, kevin owens, pro wrestling, roman reigns, seth rollins, wwe, wwe money in the bank, wwe network, WWE Raw.
+Posted on June 9, 2015, in Average Blog Posts and tagged dean ambrose, john cena, kevin owens, pro wrestling, roman reigns, seth rollins, WWE, wwe money in the bank, wwe network, WWE Raw.
 Bookmark the permalink.
 Leave a comment.